microsoftgraph/msgraph-sdk-design/Observability.md

-          "com.microsoft.kiota.handler.retry.enable": "boolean, true if the handler is present and enabled", "http.request.resend_count": "int number of retries that occurred before the request was successful", "http.request.resend_delay?": "int duration in seconds before the request was retried", "http.status_code": "status code of the response",
+          "com.microsoft.kiota.handler.retry.enable": "boolean, true if the handler is present and enabled", "http.request.resend_count": "int number of retries that occurred before the request was successful", "http.request.resend_delay?": "int duration in seconds before the request was retried", "http.response.status_code": "status code of the response",
-          "RedirectHandler_intercept?": { // single span when the request is successful, multiple when retries occurred "com.microsoft.kiota.handler.redirect.enable": "boolean, true if the handler is present and enabled", "com.microsoft.kiota.handler.redirect.count": "int, the number of redirects that occurred", "http.status_code": "status code of the response",
+          "RedirectHandler_intercept?": { // single span when the request is successful, multiple when retries occurred "com.microsoft.kiota.handler.redirect.enable": "boolean, true if the handler is present and enabled", "com.microsoft.kiota.handler.redirect.count": "int, the number of redirects that occurred", "http.response.status_code": "status code of the response",
             "CompressionHandler_intercept?": {
               "com.microsoft.kiota.handler.compression.enable": "boolean, true if the handler is present and enabled", "DecompressionHandler_intercept?": {